Body Language Secrets of the Neck

 In courtship or dating behavior you see a lot of neck touching at first, as couples are learning about each other.
 If the woman begins to play with her necklace, most likely she is a little nervous or timid.
 The man may do the same thing by touching his neck or adjusting his collar.
 As these individuals grow more comfortable around each other, you will see more head tilt and therefore more exposure of the neck.
 In fact, both may sit mesmerized looking into each other’s eyes, head tilted, necks exposed.
 But the minute there is discomfort, the necks will straighten, and there will be more neck touching.

 We not only touch our necks or massage our necks when there is an “issue,” we also do other interesting behaviors that communicate our discomfort or insecurity.
 Men will ventilate their shirts at the neck or sometimes by pulling at the ends of their collar.
-Women ventilate by stroking the back of the neck upward lifting their hair.
-In both cases it means the same thing.
-Obviously you may see these behaviors on a hot day, but when someone is dealing with something stressful or they are asked a question that is bothersome, you may see this behavior as a reaction.
+Women ventilate by stroking the back of the neck, lifting up their hair.
+In both cases, it means the same thing.
+Obviously, you may see these behaviors on a hot day, but when someone is dealing with something stressful or they are asked a question that is bothersome, you may see this behavior as a reaction.

-You may also see the neck disappear as someone lacks confidence or they are troubled by something.
-I used to see it in interviews where the shoulders would rise towards the ears causing the neck to seemingly “disappear.”
+You may also see the neck disappear if someone lacks confidence or they are troubled by something.
+I used to see it in interviews, where the shoulders would rise towards the ears, causing the neck to seemingly “disappear.”
 This is a very good indicator of distress, anxiety, lack of confidence, or concern.
-You often see this with deceptive people - the shoulders rise and hold towards the ears as the lie is being told making the neck seem shorter.
+You often see this with deceptive people—the shoulders rise and hold towards the ears as the lie is being told, making the neck seem shorter.

 So add the neck to those things you can focus on to tell you what others are thinking or feeling.